Xilinx/PYNQ/docs/source/pynq_alveo.rst

 pass a stream object as a ``target`` to ``pynq.allocate``.

 The other way of accessing stream objects is via the ``streams`` dictionary of an IP driver.
-This will return the same object as dervied from the overlay.
+This will return the same object as derived from the overlay.

 .. code:: python